{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 But before delving into some of the most competitive benefits and perks your business can offer, let's explore some of the advantages of providing an excellent benefits package:

-- Reduce overall cost – Benefits packages that retain employees help organizations avoid additional costs associated with hiring, onboarding, and training.
+• Reduce overall cost – Benefits packages that retain employees help organizations avoid additional costs associated with hiring, onboarding, and training.

 Benefits drive employee satisfaction and aid in creating a higher-performing workforce and environment that people want to be a part of.

-Top 7 Employee Benefits For Employee Retention
+The Top 7 Competitive Benefits to Improve Employee Retention

 While your company's demographics will have a significant impact on the perks and benefits your employees want, here are the most common and top trends that are valuable to employees across roles and industries:

-1. Equal Paid Parental Leave
+1. Equal Paid Paternity Leave

-Although paid family leave often tops the list of the most coveted employee benefits a company can offer, and with 58% of employees considering it the leading perk if you want to extend it above and beyond with your package, ensure you create an inclusive package by offering equal parental leave.
+Although paid family leave often tops the list of the most coveted employee benefits a company can offer, and with 58% of employees considering it the leading perk if you want to extend it above and beyond with your package, ensure you create an inclusive package by offering equal paternity leave.

 Companies currently have a significant disparity between paid paternity and maternity leave perks, affecting how much time fathers spend with their newborns.
 An inclusive parental leave package catering to all families will help create a more welcoming work environment for existing and prospective employees.

-2. Flexible Work
+2. Flexible Workplace Arrangements

 3. Employee Bonuses